Paul Kerry's user guide to the ULTRACAM/ULTRASPEC computers. This

 - FLATS: The first observations of the night (after evening

 bias frames) will typically be sky flats.
-Point to a blank field (a
+Point to a blank field,

-list of fields can be found in the red ULTRASPEC folder), and ask the
+ideally near the zenith.
+A list of fields can be found in the red

-TO to offset the telescope in steps of 10 arcseconds every 10 seconds
+offset the telescope in steps of 10 arcseconds every 10 seconds or

-have access to an automatic spiralling program to do this.
-Make sure
+should have access to an automatic spiralling script to do

-the telescope is not pointing near the moon, and try to avoid clouds
+this.
+Make sure the telescope is not pointing near the moon, and try

-if possible.
-Try to get at least 10 frames in each filter you intend
+to avoid clouds if possible.
+Try to get at least 10 frames in each

-than they can account for, and above 50,000 the chip sensitivity is
+introduce more noise than they can account for, and above 50,000 the